nicholasvoltani/nicholasvoltani.github.io/content/now.md

 ## February 2025
 The anxiety of waiting for the Master's scholarship, while barely receiving any notifications, is killing me.
 Also dealing with the stress of finding a minimally-humane place to move into.

 I'll also be applying for Santa Fe Institute's [2025 Complexity Global School for Emerging Political Economies](https://www.santafe.edu/info/2025-complexity-global-school/overview?passKey=5e453325-48ec-415b-b96d-ff3c7ee42931), taking place in Bogotá, Colombia.
-Let's see how *that* goes...
+Let's see how *that* goes... \[05/12/25: Guess *how* that went.\]

 **Interesting content of the month**:
 - [TF2: You Will (Not) Play (Zesty Jesus)](https://www.youtube.com/watch?v=JNxg5stxlhk) — To see one of my favorite games of all time be mangled to such a state, to see a 4-hour documentary on the process of its murder, in the name of profit and a hubris of recreating a game against its own will and soul... it's heartbreaking.